mikaelho/multipeer/README.md

 This is a [Pythonista](http://omz-software.com/pythonista/) wrapper around iOS [Multipeer Connectivity](https://developer.apple.com/documentation/multipeerconnectivity?language=objc).

-Multipeer connectivity allows you to find and exchange information between 2-8 devices in the same network neighborhood (same wifi or bluetooth), without going through some server.
+Multipeer connectivity allows you to find and exchange information between 2-8 iOS and Mac devices in the same network neighborhood (same wifi or bluetooth), without going through some server.

+Sample use cases include games, chats, file exchange (like AirDrop) and so on.

-Here's a minimal usage example, a line-based chat:
+Here's a minimal usage example, a line-based chat.
+You need to be running the same code on all devices participating in the chat.

     import multipeer